 If any person has lost too much blood from his body due to an accident or during surgery, doctors often recommend blood transfusion.
 Blood transfusion is a common procedure of giving the person blood donated by someone else.
 Blood transfusion is life saving in many cases as it replenishes the lost blood volume.

 However, it is essential that blood type of the recipient person is compatible with that of donor blood.
 If the donor’s blood does not match with the recipient, he may experience transfusion reaction.
-Although most blood transfusions are safe, mild reaction may occur in some patients.

 Process Of Transfusion Of Blood

 Blood transfusion may be required when a person has lost too much of blood or the body is not producing enough amount of blood.
 It can be in certain conditions such as severe anemia, surgery, cancer, burn injury, infection etc. Transfusion is done of the whole blood or its components such as platelets.

 Before blood transfusion, the doctor will draw some amount of blood and send it to laboratory for typing and cross matching.
 The lab technician determines the type of blood.
 Different blood types are A, B, AB and O. Each type is either Rh positive or Rh negative.
 Once the type is determined, it is cross matched with the donor blood whether it is Rh compatible with the donor blood.

 The red blood cells of each type contain a specific protein marker.
 If the protein marker of recipient and donor type does not match, body’s immune system will consider it as foreign substance and try to destroy it thus giving rise to symptoms of transfusion reaction.